 As a student you will:

-- Develop your understanding of the strategic issues and organisational challenges facing charity organisations and their managers within the finance function
+- Develop your understanding of the strategic issues and organisational challenges facing NGO managers

 - Build relevant management and leadership skills, and analytical capabilities.

-- Acquire insights into the different strategies and approaches commonly adopted by charities.
+- Acquire insights into the different strategies and approaches commonly adopted by NGOs.

-- Deepen your appreciation of the issues of managing change in the finance function.
+- Deepen your appreciation of the issues of managing change in NGOs.